 Wildboy Climbs The Pinnacles

-Brando Yelavich is a New Zealand born adventurer and the first person to walk the whole 8300km of coast, of New Zealand, by foot.
-Brando was attracted to The Coromandel after falling in love with the place and the locals.
-Brando’s enthusiasm and love of the wild is infectious, as you’ll note in his words and photos below.
+Brando Yelavich is a New Zealand adventurer and explorer and the first person to walk the whole 8300km of coastline of New Zealand.
+Brando was attracted to The Coromandel after falling in love with the place and one of our locals in particular.
+Brando’s enthusiasm and love of the wild are infectious, as you’ll note in his words and photos below.

 A Wildboy’s perspective of The Pinnacles

 The Pinnacles have really blown me away with the beautiful diversity and accessibility.
 Two and a half hours from Auckland and you can be deep into the Coromandel Forest Park.
 You will be treated to some of the most beautiful views in the North Island.

 The Pinnacles track is in the Coromandel Forest park on the east coast of New Zealand.